ManoelAlmeida/PSO-Global-Local-Focal/README.md

 	 2 - Rotated Rastrigin;<br />
 	 3 - Rosenbrock.<br />
 	<br />
-Problems it is related to objective functions.
+Problems topic is related to objective functions.
 It's been already developed Sphere, Rotated Rastrigin and Rosenbrock objective functions. <br /><br />
 It's worth to metion that when you choose to use Focal topology, you have to set FOCAL_BEST_PARTICLE equals 1, because in Focal topology one of the particle from the swarm is used to be the responsible to share the better position found in search process.